DEV Community

 ldclient.get().close()

-As you can see, there’s not too much that has changed.
-The clear difference is the user information LaunchDarkly needs.
-Let’s run our program, head over to our new feature flag, and turn it on.
+As you can see, little has changed.
+The apparent difference is the user information LaunchDarkly needs.
+Let's start our program, head over to our new feature flag, and turn it on.

-The main difference to doing this on LaunchDarkly’s end compared to ConfigCat is that to turn on your flag you must enter the name of your production environment and a comment.
+The main difference between doing this on LaunchDarkly and ConfigCat is that you must enter the name of your production environment and a comment to turn on your flag.

 As expected, everything worked as intended.
-Now we have looked into integration on both ends, let’s summarise the key differences:
+Now we have looked into integration on both ends, let's look at the key differences:

-• LaunchDarkly tests your connection in the startup process, prompting you to try again if the connection has failed.
-ConfigCat displays if your initial request was successful by displaying 'last accessed datetime’ message below your feature flag
+- LaunchDarkly tests your connection in the startup process, prompting you to try again if the connection has failed.
+ConfigCat displays if your initial request was successful by displaying the 'last accessed datetime below your feature flag

-• LaunchDarkly needs extra User information in your program.
+- LaunchDarkly needs extra user information for your program.
 ConfigCat does not require this step

-While both pieces of software ultimately aim to provide the same result of implementing feature flags, there are clear pros and cons to either.
-With LaunchDarkly being the market leader they offer more support options and you have the security of using a long-standing product, however since you can only use your account on a trial basis this may not be ideal for students, or people just looking to try out feature flags, as well it takes a few more steps to setup.
-ConfigCat, on the other hand, has a free account type which you can use for as long as you see fit, with the cheapest account type also coming in cheaper than LaunchDarkly’s cheapest account type.
-And hey, there's also a cute cat as the logo.
-Just kidding, both pieces of software are great in their own merit and I hope this article has given some extra insight into which one you should use.
+However, since you can only use your account on a trial basis, this may not be ideal for students or people just looking to try out feature flags.
+ConfigCat, on the other hand, has a free account type that you can use forever, with the base account type being cheaper than LaunchDarkly.
+And hey, a cute cat is the logo.
+That's me sold.
+Just kidding, both pieces of software are excellent in their merit.

 Top comments (1)